trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 based on the environment, queries, and concurrency.

-For queries that do not require transferring too much data between the Presto nodes (e.g. ``SELECT count(*) FROM table``), the performance impact is negligible.
+For queries that do not require transferring too much data between the Presto nodes e.g. ``SELECT count(*) FROM table``, the performance impact is negligible.

-However, for CPU intensive queries which require a considerable amount of data to be transferred between the nodes (for example, distributed joins, aggregations and window functions, which require repartitioning), the performance impact might be considerable.
+However, for CPU intensive queries which require a considerable amount of data to be transferred between the nodes (for example, distributed joins, aggregations and window functions, which require repartitioning), the performance impact can be considerable.
 The slowdown may vary from 10% to even 100%+, depending on the network traffic and the CPU utilization.

 Advanced Performance Tuning
 ---------------------------

-In some cases, changing the source of random numbers will improve performance significantly.
+In some cases, changing the source of random numbers improves performance significantly.

 By default, TLS encryption uses the ``/dev/urandom`` system device as a source of entropy.